jlfilip/Salesforce-Object-Refinery/README.md

             Selected Objects

-                Integer representing the file present within the target 'Salesforce Objects/{Use Case Name}' directory.
+                Integer representing the file present within the target 'Objects/{Use Case Name}' directory.
 You may process multiple 'chunks' of a data set or multiple data sets that share the same structure at once by including multiple object values, separated by a hashtag '#'.
 (E.g. 0#1#2)

             Selected Field